ruby/www.ruby-lang.org/en/downloads/branches/index.md

 * **eol** (end-of-life):
   Branch is not supported by the ruby-core team any longer and does not receive any fixes.
 No further patch release will be released.
-* **preview**:
-  Only previews or release candidates have been released for this branch so far.

 {% include branches-timeline.html %}